TrainingDojo

 After you click a request, look for a panel with tabs such as Headers, Payload,Preview, and Response.
 Stay on Headers.

-TrainingPeaks network request showing where request headers and request URL appear in browser Developer Tools
+TrainingPeaks network request showing where request headers appear in browser Developer Tools

-In the Headers view, the request URL contains the athlete ID and the request headers contain the bearer token.
+In the Headers view, the request headers contain the bearer token.

 Step 6: Copy the Bearer Token